 1. High-quality multivitamin

 Okay, so yes, you want all of your supplements to be high-quality, but Dr. Campbell really emphasizes it for multivitamins.
 "It's important to provide a balance of all nutrients in an effort to minimize over-supplementation with a single nutrient," Dr. Campbell says.
 A high-quality multivitamin should do that balancing act for you.
+Just beware of common multivitamin side effects, like GI distress.

 2. Vitamin C